nathanh635/Professional-Portfolio/README.md

   The application is professional portfolio for myself put together using a one -page react application and is deployed to GitHub pages.

+  The application is built using ReactJS, and is a single page application.
+When you click the links at the top, it routes to the selected option, and the active page is highlighted.
+It shows six projects on the project page, and each image of a project links to the respective repository.
+If applicable, links to the deployed applications are also provided.

+  Note: I have plans to further refine the portfolio in the near future, but wanted to get the challenge submitted.

 ## Table of Contents

 - [Installation](#installation)